It's El Rushbo and the one and only Excellence in Broadcasting Network, by far and away the most listened-to radio talk show in America.

 That's impossible.

-Here's a second instance here where fire melted steel in that construction project.
+But now, here's a second instance here where fire melted steel in that construction project.

-Well, no doubt you're on to something.
+Well, no doubt you're onto something.

 Yes.

-Well, I usually am as hosts.
+Well, I usually am as host.

 As host.

-Well, anyway, it's uh it's an honor.
+Well, anyway, it's an honor.

 I haven't talked to you in a while, and now you're a Nobel Peace Prize nominee.